Skip to main content

 If you or a member of your group has a particular health condition that requires specific medication, make sure to bring it along.
 Any emergency medical items like inhalers or EPI pens, should definitely stay with you at all times.

 Make sure to have your emergency contact information memorized and written out.
-It also wouldn’t hurt to have your medical insurance and an up-to-date list of any allergies you have to medications or materials on your person.
-Having these items on hand can cut down on any delay in receiving medical attention and it’s always better to be safe than sorry.
+It also would not hurt to have your medical insurance and an up-to-date list of any allergies you have to medications or materials on your person.
+Having these items on hand can cut down on any delay in receiving medical attention and it is always better to be safe than sorry.
+If you carry medically necessary items, a doctor’s note can help speed security checks.

 Clothing